Election Accuracy

 Accuracy and Other Key Considerations

 Advances in voting theory have given the modern era of voting reform a huge advantage compared to the reformers of yesteryear.
-While a few of the older methods stand up to the test of time (including Condorcet and Score voting) and do deliver outcomes significantly better than the ubiquitous Choose-One Voting, modern simulations have revealed serious flaws such as unrepresentative outcomes in methods like Instant Runoff Voting, which is the subject of reform efforts around the world.
+While a few of the older methods stand up to the test of time (including Condorcet and Score Voting) and do deliver outcomes significantly better than the ubiquitous Choose One Voting, modern simulations have revealed serious flaws such as unrepresentative outcomes in methods like Ranked Choice Voting, which is the subject of reform efforts around the world.
 Simulations have allowed for high level analysis of strategic incentives in ways that were not previously possible.

 While "Accuracy" is of course one of the most important considerations in the quest to find the best voting method, and it makes a strong case for STAR Voting, there are other factors that absolutely warrant consideration as well.
-At the Equal Vote Coalition (30), a nonpartisan nonprofit focused on voting reform, we've identified five overarching pillars which need to be maximized for better voting, healthy political discourse, and fair representation: Equality, Honesty, Accuracy, Simplicity, and Expressiveness (31).
+At the Equal Vote Coalition (32), a nonpartisan nonprofit focused on voting reform, we've identified five overarching pillars that need to be maximized for better voting, healthy political discourse, and fair representation: Honesty, Equality, Accuracy, Expressiveness, and Simplicity (33).

 Accurate: Winners are representative and accurately reflect the will of the people.
 Election accuracy is assessed using a variety of metrics including Voter Satisfaction Efficiency.